Greenwood, Indiana: History

 In February 1965, an Indiana Civil Rights Commission report found that Greenwood had recently been one of 19 sundown towns in Indiana, where African Americans were not allowed to live or stay after dark.
 The city had been exclusively white since the 1920s.
 The report analyzes Greenwood's housing problem within African American families in the few years leading up to 1965.
 The analysis confirms a study regarding poorly constructed homes on the outskirts of Greenwood and a purchased house bought by an African American family that sold below $15,000.
 Racial tensions rose when the family introduced themselves to their new neighbors.
 In response, the neighbors presented the African American family with hostile threats.
 In the aftermath, the owners revoked their sale from the housing market.

 Greenwood has long been a rightward-leaning community politically.
 After the founding of the John Birch Society in Indianapolis in 1958, a landmark for many years on the south side, adjacent to U.S. Route 31, was a Society billboard demanding "Get US out! of the United Nations".
-Circa 1967 Greenwood became home to one of the major "realms" of the Ku Klux Klan.
-Kentucky native William M. Chaney ran the Confederation of Independent Orders of the Invisible Empire, Knights of the KKK (apparently affiliated with the United Klans of America Inc.), from his home there until at least the early 1980's (he died in 2002).

 Greenwood Commercial Historic District was listed on the National Register of Historic Places in 1991.
 This district encompasses 25 buildings and 3.2 acre.

-In 2010, the Greenwood City Council approved a measure to change the official status of Greenwood to second-class city in accordance with Indiana Code Title 36, Article 4, Chapter 1.
+In 2010, the Greenwood City Council approved a measure to change the official status of Greenwood to a second-class city in accordance with Indiana Code Title 36, Article 4, Chapter 1.